 If you want to attach a leather strap to a watch like this, I can manufacture loop ends as shown in the picture.
-Please note that loop ends are made to order, they are not stock items.
+Please note that loop ends are only made to order, they are not stock items.

 The loop ends in the picture are 9 carat gold to match the gold watch case.
 I can make loop ends gold or sterling silver.
 The loop ends can be made to take any width of strap you prefer.

 The cost depends a little on the width and the current price of gold and the loop width and, but as a guide two loop ends in 9 carat gold to take a 12mm strap cost around £60 (depending on the price of gold) plus p&p, in sterling silver they would be £35 plus p&p.